-Spaces: Research pinpointed significant challenges: spaces for youth, accessibility and affordability of activities to the Country Park, and limited toilet facilities in the area.
+Spaces: Research pinpointed significant challenges: spaces for young people, local parks safety concerns, accessibility and affordability of activities to the Country Park and limited toilet facilities in the area.

 The area of Woodburn was described by some residents as a feeling like a "forgotten place" in terms of investment and lacks spaces for the development of community activities.
 The space available in the MARC building is very limited.
 The loss of the community centre from Woodburn, which was shut over a decade ago, is still keenly felt by the community.
-It was also reported that the Cowden Pavilion had not been allowing lets since Covid-19, leaving (groups such as the Wednesday morning toddler group) without a venue.
+It was also reported that the Cowden Pavilion had not been allowing lets since Covid-19, leaving groups (such as the Wednesday morning toddler group) without a venue.